11 Things to Do in Berlin in November

 Cheese in Berlin| ©Kent Wang

-• Graukäse: a South Tyrolean specialty.
+• Graukäse: a specialty from South Tyrol.

 • Limburger: creamy, with a mild flavor and a strong aroma.

-• Cambozola: a mix between camembert and gorgonzola.
+• Cambozola: a mix between Camembert and Gorgonzola.

-Is it worth visiting Berlin in November?
+Is Berlin worth visiting in November?

 Oktoberfest, Berlin| ©James Cridland